Posted by Anthony Deen

 But is this such a wise strategy given the level of pollutants and toxins dumped into the canal as a result of industrial activity?
 The question has to be asked - are industrial uses compatible with the ongoing residential development of the canal area?

 Typically residential conversion does not take place in an area until industry has all but abandoned it.
-The most famous example is probably the South of Houston Industrial District or SoHo in Manhattan.
-As industry left the area, artists moved into the empty warehouses using them first as studios and ultimately as live/ work spaces.
+The most famous example is probably the South of Houston Industrial District (aka SoHo) in Manhattan.
+As industry left the area, artists moved into the empty warehouses using them first as studios and ultimately as live/work spaces.
 Chester Rapkin wrote the 1961 report which creatively rezoned the area allowing the artists to stay.
 The rest as they say is history.

 Unlike these other neighborhoods the Gowanus area has a substantial amount of active industry.
 It also has pollution caused by industry, which whether the City likes it or not is slowing down the pace of residential conversion.
-Hopefully we can all agree that pollution and residential development are not compatible.
+Hopefully, we can all agree that pollution is not compatible with residential development and use this opportunity to explore technologies to mitigate its effects.